nyujacky/Jacquery/README.md

 ## Example

-For an example of a project using the Jacquery library, view the NinjaCat Demo [code](https://github.com/nyujacky/jacquery).
-To run the demo, clone the DOMDOMDOM library and view the html file locally.
+For an example of a project using the Jacquery library, view the NinjaCat Demo [code](https://nyujacky.github.io/Jacquery).
+To run the demo, clone the Jacquery library and view the html file locally.